 The SNWA purchases insurance from the commercial insurance market on real and personal property, including earthquake and flood, with common policy restrictions covering direct physical loss of, or damage to, buildings, fixtures, equipment, boilers, machinery, and supplies.
-The blanket limit of liability under the property insurance program is \$500 million with a deductible of \$1 million for all locations, except earthquake and flood which has a limit of \$100 million and \$50 million respectively and a deductible of \$1 million and \$0.1 million respectively.
+The blanket limit of liability under the property insurance program is \$500 million with a deductible of \$1 million for all locations, except earthquake and flood which has a limit of \$100 million and \$50 million, respectively.
 SNWA purchases terrorism insurance for all locations with a blanket limit of \$250 million for all terrorist acts with a \$10,000 deductible.

 LVVWD CI, Inc. (LVVWD CI) was established as of January 1, 2022 to act as a captive insurance company for the LVVWD and SNWA.
-The SNWA self-insures the first \$1 million for automobile and general liability exposure through this captive, and purchases excess liability insurance in the amount of \$20 million.
+The SNWA self-insures the first \$1 million of property, automobile, and general liability exposure through this captive, and purchases excess liability insurance in the amount of \$20 million.
 Employee fidelity insurance in the amount of \$3 million and other miscellaneous coverages are also purchased.
-For the fiscal year ended June 30, 2022, the SNWA had no significant reductions in insurance coverage from the prior fiscal year.
+For the fiscal year ended June 30, 2023, the SNWA had no significant reductions in insurance coverage from the prior fiscal year.